-An Inside Look at Pinterest's Best Summer Pitch to Brands
+A Look at Pinterest's Summer Pitch Deck To Brands

 Sometimes Pinterest has insights that might not be immediately obvious.
 For instance, people interested in history are the perfect target for a Memorial Day campaign.
 And people interested in "nails" could be more receptive to an advertiser offering holiday decoration and cooking tips.

-July Fourth
+Fourth of July

 Most of the searching for Independence Day occurs in the month leading up to it, according to Pinterest's stats.
 In 2016, 3 million people searched for Fourth of July content, Pinterest said.